Scots Pine Pinus sylvestris

-The Scots Pine is a conifer native to the Scottish Highlands, Europe and Siberia.
+The Scots Pine Pinus sylvestris is a conifer native to the Scottish Highlands, Europe and Siberia.
 It is self-seeding on heathlands and is also found in plantations, parks and gardens.
-This is a 2-needle pine with medium length blue-green needles.
-The tree is easily recognised by the orange colour of the bark on the top half of the tree.
+Scots Pine tree identification – 2-needle pine, with short blue-green needles and orange-coloured bark on the top half of the tree.
 The Scots Pine is one of only three Conifers native to Britain, the others being the Yew and the Common Juniper.
 All the others have been introduced.
 There are over 100 species of Pine worldwide.
 They are evergreen conifers found throughout the northern hemisphere from arctic tundra to Central America and Southeast Asia.
 Their leaves are in the form of needles, normally in bundles of two, three or five.

 This is a 2-needle pine.
 The needles are blue-green or yellow green, short (5-7 cm) and twisted.
 On old trees the needles may be less than 5cm but some young needles may be up to 10cm.